delta3d/delta3d/delta3d/readme.txt

       make sure to remove the Boost.Python DLLs contained in delta3d\ext\bin before going any further.
 Otherwise, they will conflict with the DLL you just built.

-   9. Open a solution contain the project files for the Delta3D Python bindings:
-      -delta3d\VisualStudio\src\python\dtpython.sln or
-      -delta3d\VisualStudio\delta_all.sln.

-   10. Before building...

-      -Select Tools->Options
+   9. Open Visual Studio and add the search paths to the Boost folder -Select Tools->Options
       -Select the Projects folder
       -Select VC++ Directories